 As I began with a laundry list of complaints, let me conclude with one devoted to pleasures: The lithe, supple movements of the Royal Ballet's principal dancer Francesca Hayward, in her film debut, as principal feline Victoria.
 Andy Blankenbuehler's elegant, frequently acrobatic choreography, which always suits the songs' genres and is consistently riveting whenever Hooper isn't editing them to flashy ribbons.
 James Corden as portly Bustopher Jones, the one character who, on two occasions, made me laugh out loud, which was two times more than I ever laughed at The Rise of Skywalker.
 Judi Dench's kitsch-free majesty as Old Deuteronomy.
 (Fun fact: Dench was originally cast in the original West End production of Cats before an injury caused her to drop out!)
 Ian McKellen's rather shocking emotionalism, and his beautiful sing-speak, as Gus the Theatre Cat.
 (Even-more-fun fact: In the film version of Six Degrees of Separation, McKellen plays a wealthy South African who yearns to be in the movie version of Cats!)
 Jason Derulo's self-aware seductiveness as Rum Tum Tugger.
 Broadway veteran Robbie Fairchild's devastating magnetism as Munkustrap, the poor cat who does a majority of the solo singing yet never gets his name mentioned.
 The exuberant Jellicle Ball dance, which deserves applause here as much as it would in any first-rate stage version.
 And, yes, “Memory,” even if Jennifer Hudson overdoes it with the sadness and snot, like the Anne Hathaway of Hooper's Les Misérables reincarnated as an owner-less tabby in 1930s England.

-There's more – oh God is there more, including Rebel Wilson, Ray Winstone, Laurie Davidson's touching Mr. Mistoffelees, Steven McRae's Skimbleshanks tap dancing in red suspenders, a cadre of line-stepping cockroaches, cat tails that become instantly erect in the face of sexy danger, and Idris Elba in a role, and a “naked cat” costume, he won't be living down any time soon.
+There's more – oh God is there more, including Rebel Wilson, Ray Winstone, Laurie Davidson's touching Mr. Mistoffelees, Steven McRae's Skimbleshanks tap dancing in red pants and suspenders, a cadre of line-stepping cockroaches, cat tails that become instantly erect in the face of sexy danger, and Idris Elba in a role, and a “naked cat” costume, he won't be living down any time soon.
 It's absurd.
 It's exuberant.
 It's (unintentionally) terrifying.
 It's (really unintentionally) hilarious.
 It's mesmerizing.
 And it's so ballsy that it puts 90 percent of Hollywood's other output to shame.
 With a new franchise-dependent blockbuster always around the corner, the latest Star Wars will likely pass through our collective pop-consciousness within a couple of months.
 Cats, like it or not, is now and forever.

 For reviews of Bombshell, The Two Popes, and The Aeronauts, visit “Fox Force Three.”